 Celtis occidentalis – Hackberry

-Hackberry was extensively used in street plantings in parts of Texas and in other cities as it tolerates most soils except extremely alkaline (pH > 8), and grows in sun or partial shade but branches may break out from the trunk if proper pruning and training is not conducted early in the life of the tree.
-Even slight injury to the trunk and branches can initiate extensive decay inside the tree.
-If you use this tree, locate it where it will be protected from mechanical injury.
-Best for low-use areas such as along the edge of woods or in an open lawn, not for along streets.
-The tree is very susceptible to damage in an ice storm.
+Hackberry was extensively used in street plantings in parts of Texas and in other cities as it tolerates most soils except extremely alkaline (pH > 8), and grows in sun or partial shade, but branches may break out from the trunk if proper pruning and training is not conducted early in the life of the tree.
+Even slight injury to the trunk and branches can initiate extensive internal decay.
+Hackberry is very susceptible to damage in an ice storm.

 Relished by birds and other wildlife, hackberry fruits change from green to red to purple, and can stain concrete walkways.

 Hackberry’s distinctive “lumpy” bark.
-Hackberry is a member of the Family Ulmaceae – Zelkovas, Hackberries and Elms.
+Hackberry is a member of the Family Ulmaceae, which includes Zelkova and Elm.
 There are about 200 species of trees and shrubs in Ulmaceae.
 Elms fell victim to Dutch Elm disease during the 1950s; until that time, they were the premier shade tree along the streets of our American towns and cities.
 The Morton Arboretum in past years has bred and marketed five new elm varieties resistant to Dutch elm disease.

 - Edward F. Gilman and Dennis G. Watson, Common Hackberry, USDA Forest Service Fact Sheet